Your Child’s Dental Appointment

 - First dental appointment for a young child – there is no need to talk about needles, teeth being pulled out etc. We are always amazed how horrifying some “prep talks” can be and just how terrified the child comes in for a simple check-up kid’s dental appointment.

 - DO NOT create an association between dentist and doctor.
 Many kids have a bad experience at a doctor/hospital.
-It’s far better to just have simple dental check-up and let your child explore the environment and understand how the dental appointment works.
+It’s far better to just have simple dental check-up and let your child explore the environment and understand how the children’s dental appointment works.

 - Child not coping – if your child has already had a negative dental experience in the past and requires a lot of work, we can arrange for sleep dentistry.

 - Paw therapy – last but not least, if your child likes dogs, why not make a dental appointment booking during our dog therapy session?
+The adorable Delta therapy dog is sure to put a smile on anyone’s face.

 “We are going to meet a new friend today, who will have a look inside your mouth and maybe take some pictures of your teeth” This is sufficient.